 Horrible nineteenth century yee-hah banjo nonsense was not my only source of light conversation, mind you.
 I once cycled from Georgia to the outskirts of New Orleans and back up again, straight through the former Confederate heartland, for reasons I can no longer recall.
 It was fucking terrifying.
-I was treated with effortless kindness by each human I met, and murderous hated by everything else.
+I was treated with kindness by each human I met, and hatred by everything else.
 The rattlesnakes I narrowly avoided stepping on were disconcerting enough, but the real danger came from lethal pit bull/coyote hybrids living in packs around the many abandoned farms in the region.
-They have an enthusiastic hatred of Cockneys, and would chase me along the dirt roads, all teeth and rabies.
-This was particularly disconcerting at night in the middle of nowhere, five thousand miles from the nearest pie and mash shop.
+They have a particularly enthusiastic hatred of Cockneys, and would chase me along the dirt roads, all teeth and rabies, which was especially disconcerting at night in the middle of nowhere, five thousand miles from the nearest pie and mash shop.
 After the fourth or fifth such incident, I took to chucking beef jerky behind me to distract the little bastards, and this worked so well that I assumed that’s what it was for until I saw people in Monroeville eating it voluntarily.
 It all sounds ridiculous, recalling it now in the comfort of the Keeper’s Cottage at Runton Hall with a flask of Nescafe Gold Blend and forty custard creams, but they were desperate times.
 God I hate the countryside.

 *an exercise regime invented by me.
 It is similar to the more usual types of Shred, except that hi energy dance music is replaced with a nice Audiobook.
 In my case this is currently The Aquariums of Pyongyang, an account of political re-education in a labour camp run by the Workers’ Party of North Korea.
 It is among the most depressing things I have ever heard.